siddhartha-s/ipd/style.md

   - If the homework assignment specifies a function name, you *must* use that function name.

+  - Function and parameter names must be in `hyphenated-lowercase`;
+    write the words in lowercase and join with hyphens.

+  - Constant names must be in `HYPHENATED-UPPERCASE`;
+    write the words in uppercase and join with hyphens.

+  - Data definition names must be in `UpperCamelCase`;
+    capitalize each word and append them.

+  - Names of things must reflect their purposes.
+Do not use generic names such as `number` or `function`.

+  - Names with larger scope, such as function names, should generally be more descriptive (and longer) than names with smaller scope, such as function parameters.

 ## Code formatting

 ### Line breaking